Kapelianovych/mountain/README.md

-# Mountain ⛰️ - HTTP/2-ready server and client (in future)
+# Mountain ⛰️ - HTTP/2-ready server and client

 This library is written and designed as set of ES modules.